1Password/connect/examples/beta/docker/README.md

    cd ./connect/examples/beta/docker
    ```

-3. Save the `1password-credentials.json` file from [the Automated User Provisioning setup](https://start.1password.com/developer-tools/directory/) to this working directory.
+3. Save the `1password-credentials.json` file from [the Connect Server setup](https://start.1password.com/developer-tools/infrastructure-secrets/connect/) to this working directory.

-4. Open `connect-api.env` in your favourite text editor.
-Set the value of `OP_TLS_DOMAIN` to the fully qualififed domain name of the public DNS record for your Connect server if you wish to have this publically available, created in [Get started](#get-started).
+4. Open `connect-api.env` in your favorite text editor.
+Set the value of `OP_TLS_DOMAIN` to the fully qualified domain name of the public DNS record for your Connect server if you wish to have this publicly available, created in [Get started](#get-started).
 For example:

    ```dotenv
    # ...